likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/documentation/replication_lab.md

     pgs:     32 active+clean
 ```

-Information that we get from the status , command we can see thhat the cluster global heath is ok, in the services section we can see that we have 3 mons running on ceph1,ceph2,ceph3, and active manager currently running on ceph2 with 2 stanby nodes ceph1,ceph2 in case ceph2 fails. we have 6 osds, 2 osds per node(disks vdc,vdd), all the the 6 osds are up and in, we also have 1 rados gateway daemon running, finally on the data section we can see that 3 have 3 pools created, these 3 pools have a total 32 pgs used, we can see the current cluster usage at the moment 6GB out the 60gb we have avaialble(each osd has 10gb, 2 osds per 3 nodes gives us our 60gb), and the 32 pgs are in active-clean state.
+Information that we get from the status , command we can see that the cluster global heath is ok, in the services section we can see that we have 3 mons running on ceph1,ceph2,ceph3, and active manager currently running on ceph2 with 2 stanby nodes ceph1,ceph2 in case ceph2 fails. we have 6 osds, 2 osds per node(disks vdc,vdd), all the the 6 osds are up and in, we also have 1 rados gateway daemon running, finally on the data section we can see that 3 have 3 pools created, these 3 pools have a total 32 pgs used, we can see the current cluster usage at the moment 6GB out the 60gb we have available(each osd has 10gb, 2 osds per 3 nodes gives us our 60gb), and the 32 pgs are in active-clean state.

 So with just one command we have a summary of our cluster state, we can dig a little bit deeper, for examle lets check what pools we have in the cluster and how much space they are using